Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 Scenes of destruction like this were everywhere.

-Maybe one of these homes was yours.
+Perhaps one of these homes was yours.

-The earthquake left many of our favorite stores and shops badly damaged with parts of Anchorage looking strangely like a ghost town.
+The earthquake left many of our favorite stores and shops badly damaged, with parts of Anchorage looking strangely like a ghost town.

 As amazing as it seems, the Book Cache, seen in the photo above, was quickly able to reopen, and become a gathering place for locals.